LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/bot-conversation-errors.md

 #### Reasons
 The bot is not capable of handling this activity type.
 #### Solutions
-Double check that you are only using supported types as described [here](third-party-bots-microsoft-bot-framework.html)
+Double-check that you are only using supported types as described [here](third-party-bots-microsoft-bot-framework.html)

 ### com.liveperson.bot-connectors-worker.error.aivendor.microsoft.activity.invalid-name